Clean and affordable off-grid energy

 Beyond the Grid Fund for Africa is financed by Swedish International Development Cooperation Agency (Sida).
 NEFCO is managing the facility and the programme is implemented in cooperation with the Renewable Energy and Energy Efficiency Partnership (REEEP).

-The first stage will be a market scoping study in the four concerned countries, Burkina Faso, Liberia, Mozambique and Zambia.
-This work will be led by REEEP and it is expected to start and be concluded during 2019.
-Early 2020, NEFCO plans to launch a Call for Proposals offering financial incentives to selected private energy companies for the development of high quality energy services and products under sustainable and inclusive market conditions including solar home systems and microgrids.
+Depending the outcome of this outreach and the market scoping, NEFCO plans during 2020 to launch a Call for Proposals offering financial incentives to selected private energy companies for the development of high quality energy services and products under sustainable and inclusive market conditions including solar home systems and microgrids.
 The planned period of implementation is in total six years.
 The programme aims to benefit 5 to 15 million rural and peri-urban people in the participating countries.